[5 Minute Read]

 Structured cabling is the highway that information travels on in a building.
-The building can be large or small, commercial or residential, or a combination of both.
+The structure can be large, small, commercial, residential, or a combination.

 Structured cabling systems are designed around telecommunications code standards.
-They define how to lay cable in different topologies to ensure flawless continuity and connectivity.
-Some factors include distance limitations, cable types, flammability ratings, and bend radii.
+They define how to lay data cabling in different topologies to ensure flawless continuity and connectivity.
+Some factors involved in structured cabling solutions include distance limitations, cable types, flammability ratings, and bend radii.
 These standards are outlined by:

 - TIA/EIA-568: The TIA (American Telecommunications Industry Association) and the EIA (Electronic Industries Alliance) issue comprehensive standards covering all aspects of cable installations.